 Bailey Canyon Trail - from Bailey Canyon Park, 451 W. Carter in Sierra Madre.
-Starting at 6:15pm, go up the trail until 7:10 PM or til you reach the ruins at 2.2 miles up then turn around and come back down.
+Starting at 6:15pm, go up the trail until 7:10 PM or til you reach the ruins at 2.2 miles then turn around.
 Faster runners might reach Jones Peak at 3.3 miles for a great view.
 There are 3 sets of benches where you can take a break and take in the great views.

 Echo Mountain and the cable car ruins - The trail head is at the top of Lake Ave in Altadena.
 Round trip is about 5.5 miles.
 Check out the photo's at the top of what the cable car, hotel, zoo, observatory, etc., looked like over 100 years ago.
 See the video history of the Mt.
 Lowe Railway as found on the Mt.
 Lowe Brewery web site.

 Hoegee's Loop - Starting from Chantry Flat, the just under 6 mile loop goes clockwise (all right turns at every trail junction) out the Upper Winter Creek trail to Hoegee's Camp and back via the Lower Winter Creek trail.